Wolfcast/BrowserDetection/README.md

 Features
 --------

-The [Wolfcast](http://wolfcast.com/) BrowserDetection PHP class is the most accurate detection class. **It has been tested with 14250 different user agent strings and it he a 99.95% accuracy ratio!**
+The [Wolfcast](http://wolfcast.com/) BrowserDetection PHP class is the most accurate detection class. **It has been tested with 14250 different user agent strings and it have a 99.95% accuracy ratio!**

 Detects the following broswers:
   * Amaya